CellMigrationLab/.github/profile/README.md

 ## [Software Projects](https://cellmig.org/software/)

-At the Cell Migration Lab, we develop, co-develop and contribute (in various ways) to various innovative software projects to analyze microscopy images.
+At the Cell Migration Lab, we develop, co-develop, and contribute (in various ways) to various innovative software projects to analyze microscopy images.
 Below are some of the key software projects we have been involved with:

+- **rxiv-maker (2025)**: a GitHub-native framework that converts markdown into a publication-ready PDF [GitHub](https://github.com/HenriquesLab/rxiv-maker)
-- **SReD**: Structural Repetition Detector Plugin for ImageJ and Fiji [GitHub](https://github.com/HenriquesLab/SReD)
+- **SReD (2025)**: Structural Repetition Detector Plugin for ImageJ and Fiji [GitHub](https://github.com/HenriquesLab/SReD)
 - **PhotoFiTT (2024)**: Phototoxicity Fitness Time Trial.
-A Quantitative Framework for Assessing Phototoxicity in Live-Cell.
+A Quantitative Framework for Assessing Phototoxicity in Live-Cells.
 [GitHub](https://github.com/HenriquesLab/PhotoFiTT)
 - **CellTracksColab (2024)**: A platform for compiling, analyzing, and exploring tracking data.
 [GitHub](https://github.com/guijacquemet/CellTracksColab)
 - **NanoPyx (2024)**: A library for analyzing light microscopy and super-resolution data, successor to NanoJ.
 [GitHub](https://github.com/HenriquesLab/NanoPyx)
 - **DL4MicEverywhere (2024)**: An extension of ZeroCostDL4Mic featuring interactive Jupyter notebooks for bioimage analysis using deep learning.
 [GitHub](https://github.com/HenriquesLab/DL4MicEverywhere)
-- **eSRRF (2023)**: Provides super-resolution approach and optimal parameter prediction for super-resolution microscopy.
+- **eSRRF (2023)**: Provides a super-resolution approach and optimal parameter prediction for super-resolution microscopy.
 [GitHub](https://github.com/HenriquesLab/NanoJ-eSRRF)
 - **Fast4DReg (2023)**: A Fiji plugin for 2D and 3D video drift correction in all axes.
 [GitHub](https://github.com/guijacquemet/Fast4DReg)
 - **TrackMate (2022)**: Automated tracking software analyzing bioimages, distributed as a Fiji plugin.
 [GitHub](https://github.com/trackmate-sc/TrackMate)
 - **ZeroCostDL4Mic (2021)**: Allows the use of popular deep-learning neural networks for tasks in bioimage analysis.
 [GitHub](https://github.com/HenriquesLab/ZeroCostDL4Mic)